 - Extras: Who knows what other goodies you might come across?
 Perhaps some olives, dips, pickled items, nuts, drinks, prepared foods, etc.

 The goal of this type of picnic is to get out and explore but perhaps you want to prep one or two dishes before heading out to find the remaining items.
-If so, here are a few roundups of picnic recipe ideas.
+If so, here are a few picnic recipe ideas.

 - 20 Essential Gluten-Free Picnic Recipes by Academy of Culinary Nutrition